HegrJan/BlindGD77/docs/readme.txt

 19.2.3.
 In Review mode, long hold sk2 will either save what is in the record buffer to an empty slot, or copy what is in that slot back to the record buffer for editing.
     19.2.4.
 Long hold SK2 in record mode will save to the last prompt reviewed's slot.
 This will overwrite what is in the slot, useful for replacing a prompt but potentially dangerous, but done by request.
 	19.2.5.
 Added DEL##1 through DEL##32 to delete a custom voice prompt to the list of virtual keypad commands.
-20 Added my recorded testimony to the Joseph's writings folder.
-21. Shortened display timeouts when saving and deleting contacts from 2s to 0.5s.
+20. Shortened display timeouts when saving and deleting contacts from 2s to 0.5s.

 11 May 2022
 1. Increased number of DTMF contacts from 32 to 60.
 This is the maximum number which will fit without relocating the DTMF contacts from their current memory location in the EPROM.
 Please update your CPS with the new version in this archive in order to read and write the extra contacts, see 7 below.